ihsoft/KerbalReleaseBuilder/README.md

+# !!!
+DEPRECATED !!!

+This repository is not supported anymore. `KerbalReleaseBuilder` is now part of [`KSPDev`](https://github.com/ihsoft/KSPDev/tree/master/Sources/ReleaseBuilder).

 # Background

 When supporting mods for Kerbal Space Program making a release archive is the most boring task.
 New binaries need to be build, all